lydemo/lydemo.github.io/_posts/2016-01-21-About Evan Spiegel.md

 ---
-layout: post
+layout: blog
-title:  "About Evan Spiegel"
+title:  About Evan Spiegel
 date:   2016-01-21
 categories: blog
 tags: [tags for the post, is here]